 4. Once you have written down, please proceed to NOC website, choose Version 1.0 of NOC 2021, and search for your NOC using the title or numeric code.

 5. Ensure that the main duties listed match what you did at your job.
-If they do - excellent!
+If they do - good.
 If they don’t, you’ll need to find a different job title with duties and job description that matches yours.

 IMPORTANT: If you have submitted your Express Entry Profile, however have not been sent and received an invitation to apply (ITA), you must perform the following steps: